Approximation Algorithms for Computing Maximin Share Allocations: Abstract

 \section{Abstract}

-We study the problem of computing maximin share guarantees, a recently introduced fairness notion.
-Given a set of $n$ agents and a set of goods, the maximin share of a single agent is the best that she can guarantee to herself, if she would be allowed to partition the goods in any way she prefers, into $n$ bundles, and then receive her least desirable bundle.
-The objective then in our problem is to find a partition, so that each agent is guaranteed her maximin share.
-In settings with indivisible goods, such allocations are not guaranteed to exist, hence, we resort to approximation algorithms.
-Our main result is a $2/3$-approximation, that runs in polynomial time for any number of agents.
-This improves upon the algorithm of Procaccia and Wang~\cite{PW14}, which also produces a $2/3$-approximation but runs in polynomial time only for a constant number of agents.
-To achieve this, we redesign certain parts of the algorithm in~\cite{PW14}, exploiting the construction of certain, appropriately selected matchings in a bipartite graph representation of the problem.
-Furthermore, motivated by the apparent difficulty, both theoretically and experimentally, in finding lower bounds on the existence of approximate solutions, we undertake a probabilistic analysis.
-We prove that in randomly generated instances there exists a maximin share allocation with high probability.
-This can be seen as a justification of the experimental evidence reported in~\cite{BL14,PW14}, that maximin share allocations exist almost always.

-Finally, we provide further positive results for two special cases that arise from previous works.
-The first one is the intriguing case of $3$ agents, for which it is already known that exact maximin share allocations do not always exist (contrary to the case of $2$ agents).
-We provide a $7/8$-approximation algorithm, improving the previously known result of $3/4$~\cite{PW14}.
-The second case is when all item values belong to $\{0, 1, 2\}$, extending the $\{0, 1\}$ setting studied in~\cite{BL14}.
-We obtain an exact algorithm for any number of agents in this case.
+We study the problem of computing maximin share allocations, a recently introduced fairness notion.
+Given a set of $n$ agents and a set of goods, the maximin share of an agent is the best she can guarantee to herself, if she is allowed to partition the goods in any way she prefers, into $n$ bundles, and then receive her least desirable bundle.
+The objective then is to find a partition, where each agent is guaranteed her maximin share.
+Such allocations do not always exist, hence we resort to approximation algorithms.
+Our main result is a $2/3$-approximation, that runs in polynomial time for any number of agents and goods.
+This improves upon the algorithm of~\citet{PW14}, which is also a $2/3$-approximation but runs in polynomial time only for a constant number of agents.
+To achieve this, we redesign certain parts of the algorithm in~\citet{PW14}, exploiting the construction of carefully selected matchings in a bipartite graph representation of the problem.
+Furthermore, motivated by the apparent difficulty in establishing lower bounds, we undertake a probabilistic analysis.
+We prove that in randomly generated instances, maximin share allocations exist with high probability.
+This can be seen as a justification of previously reported experimental evidence.
+Finally, we provide further positive results for two special cases arising from previous works.
+The first is the intriguing case of $3$ agents, where we provide an improved $7/8$-approximation.
+The second case is when all item values belong to $\{0, 1, 2\}$, where we obtain an exact algorithm.